Kaleris Navis N4 Terminal Operating System

 0/3

-WORKAROUNDDisable the Ultra Light Client by blocking URLs matching patterns '*.jnlp' and '/ulc' at the firewall or load balancer, or by commenting out relevant code in web.xml and restarting the server
+WORKAROUNDDisable the Ultra Light Client by blocking URLs matching '*.jnlp' and '/ulc' patterns at your firewall or load balancer, or comment out the client configuration in web.xml and restart the N4 server

 Schedule — requires maintenance window